cmtchssn/LostInSpace/startupSteps.md

-- `python -m http.server` in PowerShell or `python3 -m http.server` in bash inside LostInSpace-master folder
+- `python -m http.server` in PowerShell or `python3 -m http.server` in bash inside LostInSpace folder
 - change IP address in Android Studio
-- connect Android device to Wifi, Bluetooth, and laptop (via USB)
+- connect Android device to laptop via USB, turn on Wifi and Bluetooth
 - turn on Bluetooth beacons
 - run app in Android Studio